Shaped/amdpwrman/README.md

   This script was created because I needed a simple way to manage my AMD mining GPUs from the console.

 Usage:
    If <gpu> is ommitted from any command, GPU0 is used.
-Note that GPU0 only refers to the first AMD GPU reported by the amdgpu driver.

    amdpwrman help | -h              Display this help message. amdpwrman show <gpu>             Shows detailed statistics for <gpu>
-      amdpwrman power <limit> <gpu>  Sets power limit to <limit> in watts for <gpu>
+   amdpwrman status <gpu>           Same as above amdpwrman power <limit> <gpu>    Sets power limit to <limit> in watts for <gpu>
    amdpwrman power reset <gpu>      Resets power limit for <gpu>
+   amdpwrman recover <gpu>          Attempt to recover a halted or crashed <gpu>
    amdpwrman fan enable <gpu>       Enables manual fan speed control for <gpu>
    amdpwrman fan disable <gpu>      Disables manual fan speed control for <gpu>
    amdpwrman fan <speed> <gpu>      Sets fan speed for <gpu>
-      amdpwrman recover <gpu>        Attempt to recover a halted or crashed <gpu>
+   amdpwrman fancurve enable <gpu>  Enables fan curve daemon for <gpu>
+   amdpwrman fancurve disable <gpu> Disables the fancurve daemon for <gpu>
+   amdpwrman fancurve set [delay] [fancurves] <gpu>
+                                    Sets the fan curve and delay for <gpu>

-      GPU0..9 refers to the 0..9th AMD GPUs reported by the amdgpu driver.
+   <gpu> refers to the number of the GPU reported by the amdgpu driver.

-   NOTE: GPU index numbers are in order reported by the amdgpu driver, so GPU0 will always be the first AMD GPU regardless of what other vendor's adapters are present in the system.
+    The fan curve daemon does not need to be running for manual fan control, it only needs to run if you want to define custom fan curves, in which case the daemon will read from ~/.amdpwrfan to determine the curves, which can be set by manually editing the file or using the fancurve set command, which will create the file for you.
+See README.md for an example config, or simply 'use amdpwrman fancurve enable' without a config and amdpwrman will create a default one for you.

+    [fancurves] should be formatted as follows:
+    temp:speed for every temperature/speed you want to add values between specified values will be interpolated

+    Example: To set the fan curve to 0% at 25 C, 25% at 40 C, 50% at 50 C
+    and 75% at 60 C, updating every 5 seconds for GPU 0, you would use:

+    sudo amdpwrman fancurve set 5 25:0 40:25 50:50 60:75 65:100 0

     Examples:

       #$ ./amdpwrman show		Show stats for GPU0 (TODO: show stats for all gpus)
       #$ ./amdpwrman power 100		Sets power limit to 100W for GPU0